Vegetarianism or Veganism for Christians?

 Romans 14:1-2, 14 Accept him whose faith is weak, without passing judgment on disputable matters.
 One man’s faith allows him to eat everything, but another man, whose faith is weak, eats only vegetables...
 As one who is in the Lord Jesus, I am fully convinced that no food is unclean in itself.
 But if anyone regards something as unclean, then for him it is unclean.

-Summary: We have looked at five clear indications that vegetarian and vegan diets are not choices suggested by the New Testament.
+Summary: We have looked at five clear indications that vegetarian and vegan diets are not choices encouraged by the New Testament of the Bible.